Acne Vulgaris Treatment

-Acne vulgaris is one of the most common skin conditions, annually affecting as many as 50 million people in the United States, according to the American Academy of Dermatology.
-Acne vulgaris, the scientific name for the condition that is colloquially referred to as “acne,” often affects adolescents but can be experienced by patients of any age.
-Patients may be affected by many types of acne, including non-inflammatory blackheads and whiteheads and inflammatory papules, pustules, nodules, and cysts.
-Characterized by small blemishes that can be red, painful, and inflamed, acne vulgaris can cause patients physical discomfort and feelings of frustration and low self-esteem, leading many to search for the best acne vulgaris treatment.
-Board-certified dermatologist Dr. Michele Green in New York City has over 25 years of experience treating patients with acne vulgaris breakouts and can create a customized treatment plan to help manage and eliminate your acne vulgaris.
+Acne vulgaris is one of the most common skin conditions, affecting as many as 50 million people in the United States each year, according to the American Academy of Dermatology.
+Known colloquially as “acne,” it often affects adolescents but can occur in patients of any age.
+Patients may develop many types of acne, including non-inflammatory blackheads and whiteheads, and inflammatory papules, pustules, nodules, and cysts.
+Characterized by small, red, painful, and inflamed blemishes, acne vulgaris can cause physical discomfort and feelings of frustration and low self-esteem, leading many to seek the best treatment.
+Board-certified dermatologist Dr. Michele Green in New York City has over 25 years of experience treating patients with acne vulgaris and can create a customized treatment plan to help manage and eliminate it.

-There are many different causes for acne vulgaris development, including genetics, hormonal fluctuations, stress, diet, environmental factors, and skincare regimens.
-Understanding the cause of your acne breakouts is crucial to treating and eliminating acne vulgaris breakouts.
+Acne vulgaris has many causes, including genetics, hormonal fluctuations, stress, diet, environmental factors, and skincare regimens.
+Understanding the causes of your acne breakouts is crucial to treating and eliminating acne vulgaris.
 Often, the best approach to treating acne vulgaris breakouts is a combination of in-office treatments, oral medications, and topical therapies.
-With many treatment options available, it can be challenging to know what the right treatments are for your specific type and severity of acne vulgaris breakouts.
-The first step in finding the best acne therapy for you is to schedule a consultation appointment with expert board-certified dermatologist Dr. Green.
-Dr. Green will first assess your medical history and skin concerns to recommend the best acne vulgaris treatments suited to help you achieve clear, acne-free skin.
+With many treatment options available, it can be challenging to determine which are right for your specific type and severity of acne vulgaris.
+The first step in finding the best acne therapy for you is to schedule a consultation with expert board-certified dermatologist Dr. Green.
+Dr. Green will first assess your medical history and skin concerns to recommend the best treatments for acne vulgaris to help you achieve clear, acne-free skin.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options for an array of cosmetic concerns and medical skin conditions, including acne vulgaris.
-Dr. Green takes a holistic approach to acne treatment and is a master at incorporating a combination of non-invasive cosmetic procedures, topical therapies, and oral acne medications into her patients’ individualized treatment plans that will provide them with clear, smooth, blemish-free skin that lasts.
-She is consistently identified as one of New York City’s best dermatologists by Super Doctors, Castle Connolly, New York Magazine, and The New York Times for her dedication to her patients and expertise.
+Dr. Michele Green is an internationally renowned, board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options for a wide range of cosmetic concerns and medical skin conditions, including acne vulgaris.
+Dr. Green takes a holistic approach to acne treatment and masterfully combines non-invasive cosmetic procedures, topical therapies, and oral acne medications into individualized treatment plans that deliver clear, smooth, blemish-free skin that lasts.
+She is consistently recognized by Super Doctors, Castle Connolly, New York Magazine, and The New York Times as one of New York City’s best dermatologists for her dedication to her patients and expertise.

 What is acne vulgaris?

-Acne vulgaris is the scientific name for the skin condition commonly referred to as acne.
+Acne vulgaris is the medical term for the skin condition commonly called acne.
 It is one of the most common skin conditions worldwide.
 Acne vulgaris occurs when the oil glands in the skin’s pores become clogged with excess sebum, dead skin cells, and other debris.
 Within the pores, bacteria can become trapped and rapidly multiply, leading to swelling, redness, tenderness, and irritation associated with a pimple.
 Acne vulgaris is commonly associated with adolescents but can occur in patients of any age.
-Acne is most commonly found on highly visible areas of the body, such as the forehead, chin, nose, upper back, and shoulders; however, lesions can develop anywhere oil glands are present.
-Acne can be caused by a combination of factors, including genetics, hormones, diet, stress, hygiene, skincare, environment, and even as a side effect of certain medications.
+Acne is most commonly found on highly visible areas of the body, such as the forehead, chin, nose, upper back, and shoulders; however, lesions can develop wherever oil glands are present.
+Acne can be caused by a combination of factors, including genetics, hormones, diet, stress, hygiene, skincare, the environment, and even side effects of certain medications.
 Untreated or incorrectly treated acne, whether a single cyst or a persistent breakout of whiteheads, can have long-lasting ramifications, including permanent scarring (acne scars) and hyperpigmentation.
-A board-certified healthcare professional, such as board-certified dermatologist Dr. Green, can work with you to determine the underlying factors contributing to your breakouts and develop a personalized plan for addressing them.
+A board-certified healthcare professional, such as a board-certified dermatologist, Dr. Green, can work with you to determine the underlying factors contributing to your breakouts and develop a personalized plan to address them.

 What are the different types of acne vulgaris?

-Acne vulgaris lesions can be classified into two different categories: non-inflammatory and inflammatory.
-Non-inflammatory acne lesions are mild types of acne that are not associated with any pain, swelling, or bacterial infection.
-Inflammatory acne lesions are moderate to severe types of acne that are associated with pain, tenderness, and scarring.
-Inflammatory lesions create irreparable damage to underlying skin tissue, resulting in acne scar development.
-Non-inflammatory acne lesions include comedones, or blackheads and whiteheads, while inflammatory lesions include papules, pustules, nodules, and cysts.
+Acne vulgaris lesions are classified into two categories: non-inflammatory and inflammatory.
+Non-inflammatory acne lesions are mild and do not cause pain, swelling, or bacterial infection.
+Inflammatory acne lesions are moderate to severe and characterized by pain, tenderness, and scarring.
+Inflammatory lesions cause irreparable damage to the underlying skin tissue, leading to acne scarring.
+Non-inflammatory acne lesions include comedones (blackheads and whiteheads), while inflammatory lesions include papules, pustules, nodules, and cysts.

 Non-inflammatory acne lesions

-• Closed comedones, also known as whiteheads, are characterized by skin-colored bumps that form due to clogged hair follicles.
-The contents inside the pores do not have any exposure to air and are closed underneath the skin.
+- Closed comedones, also known as whiteheads, are characterized by skin-colored bumps that form due to clogged hair follicles, specifically the pilosebaceous unit.
+The contents inside the pores are not exposed to air and are closed beneath the skin.

-• Open comedones, also known as blackheads, are characterized by clogged pores with an opening at the skin’s surface.
-The exposure to the air oxidizes the sebum, dead skin cells, and debris in the pores, resulting in a characteristic black appearance.
+- Open comedones, also known as blackheads, are characterized by clogged pores with an opening at the skin’s surface.
+Exposure to air oxidizes sebum, dead skin cells, and pore debris, resulting in a characteristic black appearance.

 Inflammatory acne lesions

-• Pustules are similar to papules but differ in that they are filled with pus due to a buildup of white blood cells.
-It is essential not to pick at or pop pimples, as the pus that is released may spread to other pores, leading to further infection.
+- Pustules are similar to papules but differ in that they are filled with pus due to a buildup of white blood cells.
+It is essential not to pick or pop pimples, as the pus released may spread to other pores, leading to further infection.

-• Nodules are acne lesions that form when bacteria are trapped beneath the skin’s surface.
+- Nodules are acne lesions that form when bacteria, Propionibacterium acnes (P. acnes), are trapped beneath the skin’s surface.
 They form a hard lump that is painful to the touch.
-Nodular acne has a high risk of resulting in acne scarring following the infection.
+Nodular acne has a high risk of scarring following infection.

-• Cysts occur when nodular acne is filled with bacteria and pus.
+- Cysts form when nodular acne fills with bacteria and pus.
 Similar to nodular acne, cystic acne extends deep under the skin’s surface.
-Cystic acne is considered to be the most severe form of acne due to its ability to create permanent tissue damage and scarring.
+Cystic acne is considered the most severe form of acne because it can cause permanent tissue damage and scarring.

 What is the main cause of acne vulgaris?

-Acne vulgaris occurs when pores and hair follicles become clogged with excess oil, dead skin cells, and other debris.
-Naturally occurring skin bacteria can also become trapped in the pores, where they multiply, leading to irritation, inflammation, and tenderness that is characteristic of a pimple.
-There are several risk factors for developing acne vulgaris.
-Some patients have a genetic predisposition to developing acne due to increased sebaceous glands or higher levels of sebum production.
-Many patients experiencing acne vulgaris also have a family history of acne breakouts.
-Hormone changes, such as those during puberty, the menstrual cycle, pregnancy, and menopause, play a large role in acne vulgaris development.
-Androgen hormones, or male sex hormones like testosterone, can increase sebum production and increase the risk of acne breakouts.
-Diets with high glycemic index foods, poor hygiene, and stress can also cause acne vulgaris breakouts.
-Some patients want to know which vitamin deficiency causes acne vulgaris — while not every individual with a vitamin deficiency will develop acne breakouts, deficiencies in vitamins A, B, D, and E can all potentially cause acne breakouts.
+Acne vulgaris occurs when pores and hair follicles, specifically the pilosebaceous unit, become clogged with excess oil, dead skin cells, and other debris.
+Naturally occurring skin bacteria can also become trapped in pores, where they multiply, leading to irritation, inflammation, and the characteristic tenderness of a pimple.
+Some patients have a genetic predisposition to acne due to increased numbers of sebaceous glands or higher sebum production.
+Acne is also strongly linked to endocrine factors, including those associated with puberty, the menstrual cycle, pregnancy, and menopause, which play a significant role in its development.
+Androgen hormones, or male sex hormones like testosterone, can increase sebum production and the risk of breakouts.

-The safest, fastest, most effective way to determine the cause of your acne vulgaris breakouts is to consult a board-certified dermatologist like Dr. Green.
-When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will physically evaluate your skin condition, collect a thorough medical and family history, and potentially order certain blood tests for laboratory evaluation.
+Additionally, keratin, a naturally occurring protein, plays a central role in acne vulgaris.
+Excess keratin causes skin cells to shed abnormally and clump together, forming plugs (hyperkeratinization) that block hair follicles, trapping oils and bacteria and resulting in blackheads, whiteheads, and inflamed pimples.
+When you consult with Dr. Green at her private dermatology office on Manhattan’s Upper East Side, she will physically evaluate your skin, collect a thorough medical and family history, and may order blood tests for laboratory evaluation.
 Depending on your consultation, Dr. Green will recommend a unique combination of topical treatments, oral medications, and in-office procedures to treat your existing acne and prevent new breakouts, resulting in a smooth, clear, healthy complexion.

 Is acne vulgaris fungal or bacterial?

 Acne can be fungal or bacterial.
 The most common form of acne is bacterial, caused by the bacteria Cutibacterium acne (C. acnes).
-C. acnes is naturally found on the skin’s surface; however, C. acnes trapped in pores or hair follicles, along with sebum, dead skin cells, and debris, can result in bacterial proliferation, inflammation, and moderate-to-severe acne lesions such as papules, pustules, nodules, and cysts.
-Fungal acne is caused by an overgrowth of Malassezia yeast on the skin, another substance naturally occurring on the skin.
+C. acnes is naturally found on the skin’s surface; however, C. acnes trapped in pores or hair follicles, along with sebum, dead skin cells, and debris, can result in bacterial proliferation, inflammation, and moderate to severe acne lesions such as papules, pustules, nodules, and cysts.
+Fungal acne is caused by an overgrowth of Malassezia yeast on the skin, another naturally occurring skin organism.
 Yeast and bacteria levels on the skin’s surface are typically maintained to balance each other out.
-When yeast production is far greater than bacteria, a yeast infection in pores can result in fungal acne breakouts.
+When yeast production far exceeds bacterial production, a yeast infection in the pores can lead to fungal acne breakouts.
 Yeast production can be accelerated in warm, oily, moist environments.
-During your assessment of your acne breakouts, a culture can be taken to diagnose if your breakouts are a result of a fungal or bacterial infection.
+During your acne assessment, a culture can be taken to determine whether a fungal or bacterial infection is causing your breakouts.

-When should you consult a dermatologist for acne vulgaris treatment?
+When should you consult a dermatologist for treatment of acne vulgaris?

 It is essential to consult a dermatologist as soon as an acne vulgaris breakout occurs.
-When left untreated, acne lesions, particularly non-inflammatory acne lesions, can result in inflammation, tissue damage, and scarring.
-Acne scars are permanent and are often harder to treat than the acne breakouts themselves.
+When left untreated, acne lesions, particularly non-inflammatory ones, can lead to inflammation, tissue damage, and scarring.
+Acne scars are permanent and often harder to treat than the breakouts themselves.
 According to the American Academy of Dermatology’s “Guidelines of Care for the Management of Acne Vulgaris” (J Am Acad Dermatol.
-May 2016;74(5):945–973.e33), the best approach for eliminating acne vulgaris is typically a customized combination approach, meaning combining various forms of topical and oral therapies that each treat different acne pathogenesis (factors that lead to acne breakouts).
-If you have acne lesions that do not respond to over-the-counter treatments, it is best to consult with a board-certified dermatologist like Dr. Green.
-She will first assess your medical history and skin concerns and order blood tests to determine if there is any underlying factor causing your breakouts.
-She will then tailor a treatment plan fitted with in-office treatments, oral medications, and topical creams to help you clear your acne for good.
+May 2016;74(5):945–973.e33), the best approach for eliminating acne vulgaris is typically a customized combination of topical and oral therapies that target different aspects of acne pathogenesis (the factors that lead to breakouts).
+If your acne lesions do not respond to over-the-counter treatments, it is best to consult a board-certified dermatologist such as Dr. Green.
+She will first assess your medical history and skin concerns, then order blood tests to determine whether any underlying factor is causing your breakouts.
+She will then tailor a treatment plan that includes in-office treatments, oral medications, and topical creams to help you clear your acne for good.

 In-office Treatments for Acne Vulgaris